markaggar/Water-Monitor/README.md

   - Detects a continuous low-flow “dribble” and latches across nonzero usage
   - Only clears when flow stops for a configured time (optional safety clear on sustained high flow)
   - Fully optional: enable with a checkbox during setup or in Options; parameters are reconfigurable
+- Optional tank refill leak detector (binary sensor)
+  - Detects repeated, similar-sized refills clustered in time (typical symptom of a leaky toilet flapper)
+  - Event-driven: subscribes to the integration’s last session, no polling
+  - Fully optional: enable with a checkbox during setup or in Options; parameters are reconfigurable
 - Reconfigurable via Options
   - Adjust sensors and thresholds at any time in the integration’s Configure dialog
   - Optional sensor name prefix for easy disambiguation in the UI